Florida Virtual School (FLVS)

 Florida Virtual School (FLVS) is a state-funded, online K–12 public school that is free to all Florida students through age 19.
 There are three different Florida Virtual School programs: FLVS Flex Elementary, FLVS Flex (formerly known as FLVS Part Time) and FLVS Full Time.

 1 The FLVS Flex Elementary program is designed for students in Kindergarten through fifth grade.

 2 The FLVS Flex program offers courses to students in grades six through twelve.

 3 FLVS Full Time is online public school.
 Students enrolled in the FLVS Full Time program follow a traditional 180-day academic calendar, take a standard public school course load, participate in the Florida Statewide Assessment Program, and are eligible for public high school diplomas.
 There are specific enrollment periods.
 FLVS is the school of record, so students would not also be enrolled in an umbrella school or in a home education program.

-- What happens to the courses my child is currently taking if we change our physical school?
+- What happens to the courses my children are currently taking if enroll them in your school?

 Courses in progress will continue as usual.
 This applies to courses taken through FLVS Flex, FLVS Flex Elementary, and FLVS Full-Time.
 When changing physical schools, you may receive an email from FLVS stating that you need to review your current enrollments with the new Physical School Guidance counselor.
-This is because students in a Traditional School can only have a maximum of three (3) enrollments at a time.
+We will contact you if there are any issues that need to be addressed.

 - How many courses may my child take?